alukosdev/ccsp/index.md

 ## Credit

-These notes were created and continue to be actively maintained by the Alukos team and the following members of the information security community:
+These notes were created and continue to be actively maintained by the following members of the Alukos team:

 Member | Social | Contribution
 :--- | :---